nchernys/nchernys/README.md

 **Currently in progress:**
 I am currently working on the mental wellness website project designed in React JS, PHP with Mongo DB database.
 The project currently features fully functional Team pages on both client and admin sides.
 You can see the works-in-progress of this project <span>[here](https://github.com/nchernys/mental-wellness)</span>.

-I am continuing to work on the hotel reservation project that features a reservation form using the `<Calendar />` React component, hotel room description that includes a picture gallery with previews, and the mobile-first responsive design.
+I continue working on the hotel reservation project that features a reservation form using the `<Calendar />` React component, hotel room description that includes a picture gallery with previews, and the mobile-first responsive design.
 You can see the works-in-progress of this project <span>[here](https://github.com/nchernys/hotel-lake)</span>.

 **Recently completed:**
 I have recently completed a fragment for a Learning Management System using MERN stack and RESTful APIs.
 My project currently has student, course, assignment, and grade management systems using POST, GET, PATCH, DELETE requests.
 You can check the latest update of the project <a href="https://github.com/nchernys/school-dashboard-MERN">here</a>.